zairahms/zairahms.github.io/index.md

 ---

 # Zairah Mustahsan
 Hey there!
 I am a Data Scientist at IBM.
+I work on Information Retrieval and NLP models to help our customers find relevant answers/documents efficiently.
+I am passionate about ethics and privacy in data and frequently contribute to IBM's AI Fairness research and tools.

 Previously, I graduated from the University of Pennsylvania with a Master's in Computer Science.
 I was advised by [Jason Moore](http://jasonhmoore.org/){:target="_blank" rel="noopener"} at The Computational Genetics Lab where I worked